vinlok/vinlok.github.io/_posts/linux/2020-01-01-Linux-File Syscalls.md

     - statically linked: Copies the actual function code into .text sections
     - Dynamically linked: name of library or Reference is added to code.
 These are in ELF format

-    - ELF format looks as below:

-        ELF diagram here

 - Compilation steps:
     hello.c  ---> hello.i ---> hello.s(assembly) ----> hello.o(relocatable) ----> hello.out(executable program in ELF format)

 - Errors from system calls are handled by the library functions.
-If the system call returns an error, the ERRORNO variable is set. using perror() and stderror() function these value can be retrieved and error can be printed.
+If the system call returns an error, the ERRORNO variable is set by systemcall. using perror() and stderror() function these value can be retrieved and error can be printed.

 Usually the function would return -1 and then we can use ERRORNO to retrieve the actual error.